 On June 5, 1951, Chubby and Ida James were still at the Flame Show Bar, but later that month, Ida was replaced by Joya Sherrill, who'd been with Duke Ellington in the mid-40s.

 Then, she joined up with Paul Gayten and Larry Darnell to play the Four Star Club in Albuquerque, New Mexico on August 24.
-The three followed that with the Sunset Terrace (Indianapolis) on September 16 and the Club Harlem (Philadelphia) the week beginning September 24.
+The three followed that with the Up-To-Daters Club in Oklahoma City on August 31.
+Then, it was Sunset Terrace (Indianapolis) on September 16 and the Club Harlem (Philadelphia) the week beginning September 24.

 On November 2, she started a week at the Paradise Theater in Detroit, sharing the stage with the (Eddie Gorman sound-alike) Ravens and Tiny Bradshaw.
 As long as she was in Detroit, she opened at the Flame Show Bar on November 9, along with Teal Joy ("Chinese nightingale").
 By the end of the month, Teal Joy had been replaced by Moms Mabley and Bette McLaurin (and Chubby had been moved down to third billing).
 They were still there the first week in December.